 We have incurred losses and negative cash flows from operations since our inception.
-As of December 31, 2022, we had an accumulated deficit of \$417.6 million and we expect to continue to incur net losses for the foreseeable future.
-As of December 31, 2022, our cash, cash equivalents, available-for-sale investments and restricted cash were \$69.3 million.
-Additionally, in February 2023, we completed an underwritten follow-on public offering of 23,125,000 shares of our common stock, including the partial exercise of the underwriters' option to purchase additional shares, at a price to the public of \$2.25 per share.
-The total gross proceeds from the offering were approximately \$52.0 million, before deducting underwriting discounts, commissions and offering expenses payable by us.
-We also received a \$10.0 million milestone payment from the Kyorin Agreement in February 2023.
+As of December 31, 2023, we had an accumulated deficit of \$468.0 million and we expect to continue to incur net losses for the foreseeable future.
+As of December 31, 2023, our cash, cash equivalents, available-for-sale investments and restricted cash were \$101.7 million.
+We currently have an "at-the-market" offering program (the Jefferies ATM Offering Program) through an Open Market Sale AgreementSM with Jefferies LLC (Jefferies).
+During the year ended December 31, 2023, we sold an aggregate of 10,530,795 shares of common stock at a weighted-average price of \$1.82 per share for net proceeds of approximately \$18.4 million under the Jefferies ATM Offering Program.
+Additionally, from January 1, 2024 through March 13, 2024, we sold an aggregate of 4,441,509 shares of common stock at a weighted-average price of \$1.75 per share for net proceeds of approximately \$7.6 million under the Jefferies ATM Offering Program.
 We believe that our current cash, cash equivalents, available-for-sale investments and restricted cash, will be sufficient to meet our anticipated cash requirements for a period of at least one year from the date of this Annual Report.

 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years at a minimum.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital to fund our operations.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates potentially through debt financings.
-However, we may be unable to raise additional capital or enter into such arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.
+However, we may be unable to raise additional capital or enter into such arrangements when needed on favorable terms or at all.
+Our failure to raise capital or enter into such arrangements when needed on favorable terms or at all.
+Our failure to raise capital or enter into such arrangements when needed on develop our product candidates.